Why Struggle Matters

 I attended an Elton John concert a few days ago in Sydney.
 It was amazing and, being a songwriter myself, I have always thought of him as one of the great songwriters of our time.

+One specific observation shined out to me about this concert.
 It was not only the genius of his music and piano ability that I was seeing.
 It wasn’t even how brilliant his band played.
 They were superb!

-This was no weary group of musicians, who had played about a hundred gigs already in this grand final tour.
-This was an exuberant troop of young men, in older bodies, loving every minute of playing and singing for us.
+It was the genuine absolute joy that Elton and the whole band exuded from every pore of their being during the performance.
+This was no weary group of musicians who had played about a hundred gigs already in this grand final tour.
+This was an exuberant troop of young men in older bodies, loving every minute of playing and singing for us.

-After seeing the movie about Elton’s life and seeing his struggles and final surrender, the authenticity both my wife Rhonda and I felt made it feel like we really met the man himself and loved him.
+I have not really ever experienced anything quite like it in all my years of concert-going.
+After seeing the movie about Elton’s life and his struggles and final surrender, the authenticity my wife Rhonda and I felt made it feel like we really met the man himself and loved him.

-He described the early non-famous years when he and a friend, Robert Zimmerman (later to be known as Bob Dylan) sat under kitchen tables at parties and jammed for anyone who would listen.
+He described the early non-famous years when he and a friend, Robert Zimmerman (later to be known as Bob Dylan), sat under kitchen tables at parties and jammed for anyone who would listen.

-Barry talked about how hard it was back then to get a record deal and how he and many of his friends had almost starved for their art, lived in low rent places and driven each other to the hospital when they had taken too much of anything.
+Barry talked about how hard it was back then to get a record deal and how he and many of his friends had almost starved for their art, lived in low-rent places, and driven each other to the hospital when they had taken too much of anything.

 The great thing about the digital age is that anyone can make an album.
 The terrible thing about the digital age is that anyone can make an album!